Skip to main content

 Conversion Value

-What percentage of users did the conversion action that you wanted them to do?
+❓What percentage of users did you want them to do the conversion action?
 How much revenue was generated by how many users?
 How many clicks occurred by how many users?

 For each, you should be able to see the conversion value as a % and the raw numbers used to calculate the %.